SageSularz/eco_genomics/population_genomics/popgen_notes.md

     -   what gene is that outlier on?
 Whats happening there?
 Is this signiicant?

 -   Kegg or GO are good enrichment pathways

+### Homework 1: Effect of Indv level missingness

+The basic approach: (c&p from BS)

+1. Go back to the filtering stage on our original VCF file.
+Keeping all other filters constant, vary the level of individual missingness to evaluate its effects.
+Recall we originally allowed individuals with 75% missing data.
+Choose 2 other thresholds to evaluate, and generate 2 new filtered vcf files (again, keeping all other filters the same as before).

+2. For each new VCF file representing different levels of individual missingness, estimate the following:

+    1. The number of individuals and SNP loci after filtering Genome-wide diversity for each region (Hs) and its standard deviation (SD)

+    2. The number of loci with Hs=0 vs. Hs\>0 for each region

+    3. Genetic structure using either PCA or Admixture analysis

+3. Compare the effect that the 3 different levels of individual missingness (the original 75% threshold, and the 2 new thresholds you choose) have on the above measures of diversity and structure in this Centaurea dataset.

+4. Interpret your findings in light of the hypothesis that hybridization/admixture is increasing diversity in the introduced range of Centaurea .

+Notes:

+part 1: filtering

+-